tonytvo/blog-generator/content/blog/value-investing-summary/index.md

 tags: ["investing", "valueinvesting"]
 ---
 # value investing
-- "The search for undervalued stocks should start with companies that are undesirable, such as those in bankruptcy or suffering from financial distress" --> should focus instead great company at fair price
+- "The search for undervalued stocks should start with companies that are undesirable, such as those in bankruptcy or suffering from financial distress".
+Another way to think about is to focus on great company at fair price
+- the problem with the present value method is that it is a terminal value calculation as of today, and it does not avoid the problems with terminal calculation (terminal value is the value of a company's cash flows projected beyond the end of year 10, when the cash flow grows perpetually at a constant proportional rate)

 # Scope and Limits of Security Analysis
 - common obstacles to analyst